wilkofm/capstone-project/README.md

 - This is where I set up the clickable movie page/popup where the user can rate, review and add the movie to their watchlist

-Watchlist branch
+Rate/Review Styling Branch

+- This is where I begin my initial styling on the movie page to ensure everything is formatted correctly

+Watch list Branch

-- This is the branch where I set up the user watchlist page that displays their saved movies
+- This is the branch where I set up the user watch list page that displays their saved movies

-Styling Branch
+Watch list Styling Branch

-- Branch where I style and make everything look aesthetically pleasing

-Dark mode branch
+- This is where I begin my initial styling on the watch list page to ensure everything is formatted correctly

+Dark Mode Feature Branch

-- Where I will add the ablility to switch to darkmode
+- This is where I implement the ability to switch to dark mode and change the theme of the page

+Additional Styling Branch

+- This is the brand where I finalize styling and ensure the page is mobile-friendly

 # Styling Goals